arjun27/playwright-1/README.md

 npm i playwright
 ```

-This installs Playwright along with its dependencies and the browser binaries.
-Browser binaries are about 50-100MB each, so expect the installation network traffic to be substantial.
+This installs Playwright and browser binaries – there are no other things to download.
+To customize this, read [the installation guide](docs/intro.md).
 Once installed, Playwright can be used to create a browser instance, open pages and then automate interactions.

 * [Documentation](docs/README.md)
 * [API reference](docs/api.md)

-### Examples
+### Capabilities

+Playwright can run automation scenarios that span multiple tabs, domains and iframes.
+More specifically, Playwright can:

+* Auto-wait for elements to be ready before executing actions (like click, fill)
+* Intercept network activity for stubbing and mocking network requests
+* Emulate mobile devices, geolocation, permissions
+* Native input events for mouse and keyboard
+* Upload and download files

 #### Page screenshot